 THE REMAINING 6 CREDITS can consist of any combination of the following:

-ENGL 368 courses have included History of Film: Origins to Present, The Horror Film, Great Directors, The Hollywood Musical, Peninsular Spanish Cinema, Literature in Film, Films of Alfred Hitchcock, Asian Cinema and Drama, American Cinema History and Culture, Images of Women in Films, Introduction to Film Genres, Science Fiction Films, Latin American Cinema, Watching Movies, Dance on Screen, Film Music, and Storytelling & Cinema.
+ENGL 368 courses have included History of Film: Origins to Present, The Horror Film, Great Directors, Peninsular Spanish Cinema, Literature in Film, Films of Alfred Hitchcock, Asian Cinema and Drama, American Cinema History and Culture, Images of Women in Films, Introduction to Film Genres, Science Fiction Films, Latin American Cinema, Watching Movies, Dance on Screen, Film Music, and Storytelling & Cinema.

 There is no limit on the number of credits a student can take in ENGL 368 coursework.

-Courses that have counted as electives toward the film concentrationi include: Latin American Cinema, Black Religion and Film, The Hollywood Musical, Topics in German Cinema, Film Music, Jewish Image in Popular Culture, French Cinema, James Bond and Popular Culture, Classics in Film, and Folklore & Myth in Japanese Film.
+Courses that have counted as electives toward the film concentrationi include: Latin American Cinema, Black Religion and Film, The Hollywood Musical, Topics in German Cinema, Film Music, The Hollywood Musical, Jewish Image in Popular Culture, French Cinema, James Bond and Popular Culture, Classics in Film, and Folklore & Myth in Japanese Film.

 Students interested in having one of these courses or another course count as an elective, contact Robert Spadoni.